 Class Struggle Anarchist Network and Beyond

-While I write this, the local organization to which I belong, Rochester Red & Black, is engaged in a nationwide anarchist organization along with a number of other local and regional organizations in the United States.
+While I write this, the local organization to which I belong, Rochester Red & Black, is engaged in a nationwide anarchist organization along with a number of other local and regional organizations in the United States [Note: The engagement referred to is the process that eventually formed Black Rose/Rosa Negra Anarchist Federation].
 Many of these organizations are informed and inspired by the methods of organizing detailed by the especifista organizations in South America.

 The development of this organization hasn’t been easy.
 And I don’t imagine that the ongoing organizing of the group will be easy either.
 It may last through to revolution, or it may fall apart.
 Either way, to go through the experiences and struggles with one another and develop such an organization is essential to building the anarchist movement in the US.